ovidiu-ionescu/organizator-server-actix/README.md

-# organizator-server-actix
+# Organizator Rust Server

-The organizator server implemented in Rust/Actix-web
+Rust implementation of the Organizator server using actix-web